CN-Celeb: multi-genre speaker recognition: Conclusion

 \section{Conclusion}

 In this paper, we presented a comprehensive study for multi-genre speaker recognition.
 To make the study feasible, we firstly collected and published a large-scale multi-genre corpus, CN-Celeb2.
 Combined with the previously published CN-Celeb1, we have sufficient data to train and test speaker recognition systems in multi-genre conditions.

 Based on the new dataset, we firstly evaluated the performance of the state-of-art speaker recognition systems in the multi-genre scenario, through which we identified the most difficult genres, and demonstrated that the major challenge of multi-genre speaker recognition lies in both genre complexity and genre mismatch.
 In the second experiment, we employed multi-genre training to tackle the multi-genre difficulties.
 Significant performance improvement was obtained, and importance of multi-genre speakers was identified.
-Finally, we studied the genre generalization issue and proposed a meta learning approach to tackle this problem.
-The results indicated that in some circumstances, smartly utilizing multi-genre data may lead to better performance than the naive multi-genre training.

 Multi-genre speaker recognition is very important but is also very challenging.
 The research presented in this paper should be regarded as an initial and preliminary study in this direction.
 Lots of work remains to be done on this topic; to mention a few: (1) collection of more multi-genre data to support the research; (2) development of more powerful front-end models in order to produce genre-independent vectors; (3) discovery of more powerful back-end models to handle the changed statistics from one genre to another; (4) exploration of physiological models that can describe the intrinsic change of human pronunciation in different genres.
 We anticipate that the multi-genre challenge will be one of the prime obstacles that needs to be tackled before the speaker recognition techniques find ubiquitous applicability in practice.